home-assistant/home-assistant.io/source/_integrations/ihc.markdown

 Setup the IHC integration for your installation via Configuration >> Integrations in the UI, click the button with + sign and from the list of integrations select IHC.
-You must enter the url for your IHC Controller, the username and password.
+You must enter the URL for your IHC Controller, the username and password.
 Auto setup is enabled by default (see auto setup below).
 You can uncheck it if you want to manually add all your IHC products.